gms64/greg_on_data/content/posts/best-data-science-podcasts.md

 In terms of what I'm going to do, I'll run a few google keyword searches which are limited to the 'https://podcasts.apple.com/us/podcast/' domain and scrape the results for the first few pages.
 From there I'll just be scraping the apple podcast page to get the total number of ratings and the average rating.
 Yea, the data will be biased, but its a quick and dirty way to get the answer I'm looking for.

-## code to find top data science podcastss
+## code to find top data science podcasts - version 1

     # import default python packages
     import urllib